hyperium/tonic/tonic-examples/routeguide-tutorial.md

 [async-trait]: https://github.com/dtolnay/async-trait

-### Adding state
+### Server state
-There are two pieces of state our service needs to access: an immutable list of features and a a mutable map from points to route notes.
+There are two pieces of state our service needs to access: an immutable list of features and a mutable map from points to route notes.

-When thinking about state, it is important to consider that:

-- Tonic will run our server in a multi-threaded Tokio executor
-- The `server::RouteGuide` trait has `Send + Sync + 'static` bounds
+When designing our state shape, we must consider that our server will run in a multi-threaded Tokio executor and that the `server::RouteGuide` trait has `Send + Sync + 'static` bounds.

-This in one way to represent our state:
+This in one way we can represent our state:

 ```rust
 #[derive(Debug)]